MrSandouiche2/holbertonschool-simple_shell/README.md

 Features

-Prompt: Displays a prompt (($)) for user input.
+Prompt: Displays a prompt ('($)') for user input.
 Built-in Commands: Supports exit to quit the shell and env to display environment variables.
-Command Execution: Executes commands using execve and handles errors.
+Command Execution: Executes commands using 'execve' and handles errors.
+Arguments: Supports commands with arguments.
 EOF Handling: Gracefully exits on EOF (Ctrl+D).

 Limitations
-Only handles commands without arguments.

 Does not support advanced features like pipes, redirections, or special characters.

 Authors